XWorm Part 1 - Unraveling a Steganography-Based Downloader

 figure 6 - universe themed image hosted on Internet Archive

-, the magic bytes for the bitmap format3.
+.
 Once found, the index position of the byte sequence start is stored in variable $bitmap_begin

 . figure 7 - code responsible for locating bitmap embedded in image